Thursday, August 11, 2011

 A Call to Previous Activists

 Persons across the U.S. have successfully passed local pit bull laws.
 To our knowledge, these experiences have not been written down or collected and thus cannot be easily shared.
-Places to share these stories to help teach other activists are Pit Bull Dangers, a new online forum, Pit Bull Regulation Project on Facebook or by writing to DogsBite.org (and we will forward it on).
+Places to share these stories to help teach other activists our located on the DogsBite.org Links page or by writing to DogsBite.org and we will circulate it through the advocacy network.
 We encourage previous activists to take this last critical step and write down your story.

 It is only through the How-To guide and a collection of documented experiences -- made freely available on the Internet -- that new activists can become knowledgeable and equipped with the resources they need to pursue grassroots organizing to achieve their goals.
 All current activists should keep notes on strategies they are using and roadblocks that are causing them difficulties and be willing and ready to share them with like-minded activists as well.